woledzki/Phabric/README.markdown

 | PHPUK | A great event!    | 26/02/2011 9:00 |

 </pre>
-*Note*: The column ev_sold out will have a default value of 'No' unless otherwise specified.
+*Note*: The column 'ev_disp' will have a default value of 1 unless otherwise specified.

-The table above models the data in a more business friendly way and abstracts away the underlying database implimentation.
+The table above models the data in a more business friendly way and abstracts away the underlying database implementation.
 Testers, BA's and developers can now concentrate on modeling the data in the context of the business case rather than the database.